BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > mind, listen and attend closely to what I shall say.”—“Yes, sir,”
 > Saccaka the Nigaṇṭha’s son replied.
 The Blessed One said this:
 >
-> <u>Undeveloped in Body and Undeveloped in Mind</u>:\\ “How,
+> <u>Undeveloped in Body and Undeveloped in Mind</u>: “How, Aggivessana,
-> Aggivessana, is one undeveloped in body and undeveloped in mind?
-Here,
+> is one undeveloped in body and undeveloped in mind?
+Here, Aggivessana,
-> Aggivessana, pleasant feeling arises in an untaught ordinary person.
+> pleasant feeling arises in an untaught ordinary person.
+Touched by
-> Touched by that pleasant feeling, he lusts after pleasure and
+> that pleasant feeling, he lusts after pleasure and continues to lust
-> continues to lust after pleasure.
+> after pleasure.
 That pleasant feeling of his ceases.
+With the
-> With the cessation of the pleasant feeling, painful feeling arises.
+> cessation of the pleasant feeling, painful feeling arises.
+Touched by
-> Touched by that painful feeling, he sorrows, grieves, and laments, he
+> that painful feeling, he sorrows, grieves, and laments, he weeps
-> weeps beating his breast and becomes distraught.
-When that pleasant
+> beating his breast and becomes distraught.
+When that pleasant feeling
-> feeling has arisen in him, it invades his mind and remains because
+> has arisen in him, it invades his mind and remains because body is not
-> body is not developed.
-And when that painful feeling has arisen in
-> him, it invades his mind and remains because the mind is not
 > developed.
+And when that painful feeling has arisen in him, it invades
+> his mind and remains because the mind is not developed.
+Anyone in
-Anyone in whom, in this double manner, arisen pleasant
+> whom, in this double manner, arisen pleasant feeling invades his mind
-> feeling invades his mind and remains because body is not developed,
+> and remains because body is not developed, and arisen painful feeling
-> and arisen painful feeling invades his mind and remains because mind
+> invades his mind and remains because mind is not developed, is thus
-> is not developed, is thus undeveloped in body because mind is not
+> undeveloped in body because mind is not developed, is thus undeveloped
-> developed, is thus undeveloped in body and undeveloped in mind.
+> in body and undeveloped in mind.
 >
-> <u>Developed in Body and Developed in Mind</u>:\\ “And how,
+> <u>Developed in Body and Developed in Mind</u>: “And how, Aggivessana,
-> Aggivessana, is one developed in body and developed in mind?
-Here,
+> is one developed in body and developed in mind?
+Here, Aggivessana,
-> Aggivessana, pleasant feeling arises in a well-taught noble disciple.
+> pleasant feeling arises in a well-taught noble disciple.
+Touched by
-> Touched by that pleasant feeling, he does not lust after pleasure or
+> that pleasant feeling, he does not lust after pleasure or continue to
-> continue to lust after pleasure.
+> lust after pleasure.
 That pleasant feeling of his ceases.
+With the
-> With the cessation of the pleasant feeling, painful feeling arises.
+> cessation of the pleasant feeling, painful feeling arises.
+Touched by
-> Touched by that painful feeling, he does not sorrow, grieve, and
+> that painful feeling, he does not sorrow, grieve, and lament, he does
-> lament, he does not weep beating his breast and become distraught.
+> not weep beating his breast and become distraught.
+When that pleasant
-> When that pleasant feeling has arisen in him, it does not invade his
-> mind and remain because body is developed.
-And when that painful
 > feeling has arisen in him, it does not invade his mind and remain
+> because body is developed.
+And when that painful feeling has arisen in
+> him, it does not invade his mind and remain because mind is developed.
-> because mind is developed.
-Anyone in whom, in this double manner,
+> Anyone in whom, in this double manner, arisen pleasant feeling does
-> arisen pleasant feeling does not invade his mind and remain because
+> not invade his mind and remain because body is developed, and arisen
-> body is developed, and arisen painful feeling does not invade his mind
+> painful feeling does not invade his mind and remain because mind is
-> and remain because mind is developed, is thus developed in body and
-> developed in mind.”
+> developed, is thus developed in body and developed in mind.”
 >
 > “I have confidence in Master Gotama thus: ‘Master Gotama is developed
 > in body and developed in mind.’”